Skip to content

 Astrid Lindgren always remained that girl from Näs

 During her lifetime, Astrid Lindgren received almost seventy-five thousand letters from fans all over the world.
-The creator of headstrong characters such as Pippi Longstocking, the Lionheart Brothers and Ronja the Robber's Daughter was at least as headstrong herself.
+The creator of headstrong characters such as Pippi Longstocking, The Lionheart Brothers and Ronja the Robber's Daughter was at least as headstrong herself.
 This is clear from the voluminous biography This Day, One Life.
 Back to Näs, where Astrid Lindgren grew up and still lives on.
-The image in...
+Playing, playing, playing...

 Jan Terlouw: 'We are digging holes on Mars.
 And clean energy can't?'